 For applying these above scholarships, applicants should please send the application and a letter (or email) to the Office of Student Financial Aid stating their qualifications.

-Clemson Scholarships For Engineering: These following opportunities are awarded for undergraduate students majoring in Engineering program:
+Clemson Scholarships For Engineering: These following scholarships are awarded for undergraduate students majoring in Engineering program:

-A. N. Cameron Sr. Endowed Engineering Scholarship: Clemson University is providing this application to civil engineering students.
-The selection for this application is made by the program and Award Committee.
+A. N. Cameron Sr. Endowed Engineering Scholarship: Clemson University is providing this scholarship to civil engineering students.
+The selection for this scholarship is made by the University Scholarship and Award Committee.

 John M. Ford Memorial Award: The John M. Ford Award is given to the civil engineering student who has shown an interest in the professional practice of civil engineering and has attained an outstanding academic record.
 The award memorializes the achievements of John M. Ford, who taught for many years in the Civil Engineering Department.
 This award is given to a student majoring in Civil Engineering.